 Until I went to college (majoring in English), I never understood grammar, and I certainly never connected it to oral and written language.
 I finally grasped the power of language when I taught grammar.
-I loved it.
+Suddenly, I loved it.

 I want my students, other students to love (or at least appreciate) grammar too.
 A practical guide to English grammar should include the message that grammar connects to other parts of literature, informational texts, speeches, and on.

 To which all the ELA teachers say, yeah right.
-Students may be taught grammar as the standards dictate, but along the way, middle school and high school teachers will need a practical approach to grammar – an age appropriate approach.
+Students may be taught grammar as the standards dictate, but along the way, middle school and high school teachers will need a practical approach to grammar, an age appropriate approach.

 Regardless of feelings about the Common Core standards, most ELA teachers know that grammar and language instruction has a powerful place in ELA classes.
 Grammar, once forgotten in my classrooms, has made a comeback.

-How can we English teachers build a community of grammarians – or at least students who don’t groan when you mention a grammatical term?
+How can we English teachers build a community of grammarians, or at least students who don’t groan when you mention a grammatical term?

 I don’t have all the answers, but I spend an abnormal amount of time thinking about grammar instruction and how to improve it for my students.
-I remember the worksheets from my 1990’s instruction and imagine better ways – or at least additional ways.
+I remember the worksheets from my 1990’s instruction and imagine better ways or at least additional ways.
 In this series covering grammar instruction, I’m going to write about my ideas, implementations that have worked in my classrooms, and my thoughts on keeping grammar instruction in ELA courses.